If you are building a bug out bag or even a general camping and bushcraft kit, it is worth considering adding a survival tomahawk to your gear.

 - Opening of metal, wood, and plastic containers

 Few survival tools can offer as many practical uses in such a compact, simple package.
-One can see why a survival tomahawk is a popular tool among hunters, police, firefighters, park rangers, farmers, and servicemen.
+One can see why a survival tomahawk is a favorite tool for hunters, police, firefighters, park rangers, farmers, and servicemen.

 Best Survival Tomahawk: CRKT Kangee